population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 as a choice variable, this set of estimations is exploratory rather than causal.
 In all cases, the effects are shown relative to survey round 4 as above.

-[^agri_pre_covid]: For round 1, the survey asks about the employment industry
-    before the lockdown, which allows us to identify whether individuals worked in agriculture before the round 1 lockdown.
+[^agri_pre_covid]: Round 1 of the survey asks about the household's area of work before the lockdown, which allows us to identify whether households were in agriculture before the first lockdown.

 ![Estimated Changes in Food Insecurity With 95% Confidence Intervals by Survey Round Relative to Survey 4, Controlling for Household Fixed Effects,